 Rejecting A Rental Applicant: The Do's and Dont's

-Let's face it, most landlords would prefer to never have to reject a rental applicant.
-It would be great if every application that we received from a potential tenant passed muster -- great credit, no prior evictions, awesome job history etc. etc. Unfortunately, most of the time that is not the case.
-Depending on how tough your screening criteria is, some of you may be rejecting a lot of applicants.
-It is not fun rejecting a rental applicant, but it goes with the job of being a landlord -- it needs to be done.
+Let's face it, most landlords would prefer never to have to reject a rental applicant.
+It would be great if every application we received from a potential tenant passed muster—great credit, no prior evictions, strong job history, etc. Unfortunately, that is not the case most of the time.
+Depending on how tough your screening criteria are, some of you may be rejecting a lot of applicants.
+It is not fun to reject a rental applicant, but it is part of the job of being a landlord—it needs to be done.

-I would strongly suggest that if you have not read my prior post on written rental screening criteria that you do so before reading the rest of this post.
-Understanding what written screening criteria is and how to use it properly, will be very helpful in getting the most out of this post.
+I would strongly suggest that if you have not read my prior post on written rental screening criteria, you do so before reading the rest of this post.
+Understanding what written screening criteria are and how to use them properly will be very helpful in getting the most out of this post.

 All kidding aside, there is not one correct way to deny a rental applicant.
-All landlords handle this situation differently depending on the specific facts of the situation.
+All landlords handle this situation differently depending on the specific facts.
 Each of my landlord clients handles the rejection of a rental applicant differently.
-For instance, some landlords choose to tell the applicant why they were denied while others refuse to do so.
-Both ways are legally acceptable (except in Dane County and City of Madison)
+For instance, some landlords choose to explain to applicants why they were denied, while others refuse to do so.
+Both ways are legally acceptable (except in Dane County and the City of Madison)

-I would encourage any landlord that does want to provide a reason for the denial to the applicant, to insure that the reason they are denying the applicant complies with the landlord's written screening criteria, that the screening criteria used does not run afoul of any fair housing laws, and that the reason for the denial is not discriminatory.
-If you are not sure that your screening criteria is legally valid -- or you have never heard of the term screening criteria before now -- than you should probably avoid giving a reason for the denial.
+I would encourage any landlord who wants to provide a reason for the denial to the applicant to ensure that the reason they are denying the applicant complies with the landlord's written screening criteria, that the screening criteria used does not run afoul of any fair housing laws, and that the reason for the denial is not discriminatory.
+If you are not sure that your screening criteria are legally valid -- or you have never heard of the term screening criteria before now -- then you should probably avoid giving a reason for the denial.

-I know of several landlords who require the applicant to put their request in writing in order to receive a reason for their denial.
+I know of several landlords who require applicants to submit their request in writing to receive a reason for the denial.
 If they receive the written request, then the landlord will provide a written explanation.
-Oftentimes the applicant will not take the time to make the written request and the landlord has avoided the need to provide the explanation.
+Often, the applicant does not take the time to submit a written request, and the landlord avoids providing an explanation.

 If a landlord rejects a rental applicant because of something obtained from the applicant's credit report, the federal Fair Credit Reporting Act requires that the landlord send the applicant an "adverse action notice" advising them that they have been denied rental in part due to information obtained from their credit report.